Best cash and online savings platforms in the UK

 Traditionally, savers had to shop around to find the best savings accounts and then open an account with the chosen bank or building society directly, either online or in-branch.
 If/when the bank subsequently cut its interest rates, or better rates were on offer elsewhere, savers had to repeat the process in order to secure a better interest rate.
 This takes a lot of time, effort and administration which is why most savers end up leaving their savings languishing in savings accounts paying little or no interest.

-Cash savings platforms such as Hargreaves Lansdown’s Active Savings* and Raisin UK* allow you to open and move money between savings accounts at a range of partner banks and building societies using just one login and a click of a button.
+Cash savings platforms such as Hargreaves Lansdown’s Active Savings*, Flagstone* and Raisin UK* allow you to open and move money between savings accounts at a range of partner banks and building societies using just one login and a click of a button.

 Best and cheapest savings platform

 The table below provides a comparison of the leading cash savings platforms in the UK.
-Of the eight services, only Hargreaves Lansdown, Raisin UK, AJ Bell and Aviva offer free services, with the former pipping the latter in offering better interest rates at the moment and a lower minimum deposit.
+In the table, we reveal the fees for using the services, the number of partner banks they offer and the minimum deposit required.
 If you are a business or charity looking to use a savings platform then Flagstone, Insignis Cash Solutions or Akoni Cash Management may be of interest.
 Some of these platforms recommend and manage the administration of the savings accounts on your behalf, however, this usually comes at a cost.

 Hub account covered by FSCS?
 Yes Yes Yes Yes Yes Yes Yes Yes Yes